Compulsory sterilization in Canada: Saskatchewan

 Saskatchewan never passed legislation regarding the use of sterilization, however eugenics was popular during the province's history.
 In 1921, individuals deemed 'mentally defective' were institutionalized at a mental hospital outside of Weyburn.
 The assistant superintendent, A.D.
 Campbell believed that feeble-minded individuals should be separated in childhood and removed from areas where "contamination of normal people would be impossible".

 Following Alberta's "Sexual Sterilization Act", public opinion showed to be in favour with the possible implementation of a similar act in Saskatchewan.
 A year later in 1929, a coalition of conservatives and progressives, "the Co-operative government", ousted the liberal administration.
 Among their plans for public health issues were plans for sterilization.

 In 1930, a sterilization bill was in process of becoming law, however it was overturned with the implementation of a new government.

 In 2017, a report revealed that several indigenous women were coerced or pressured to have tubal ligation during labour at Saskatoon Hospitals.

 The amount of forced and coerced sterilization, and those pertaining to indigenous women is not documented.
 There is evidence that these forced procedures occurred/are occurring.
 Two hospitals in Saskatchewan (Fort Qu’Appelle and North Battleford) are known to have had these sterilizations performed and were documented.
 Although the true number is not known, there is further evidence that the Provincial Government of Saskatchewan were aware of unsanctioned sterilization procedures occurring.

 The most recent forced sterilization occurred in 2018.

+Quebec

+Reports of forced and coerced sterilization in Quebec emerged publicly in the early 2020s, particularly involving Indigenous women.

+In 2022, researchers affiliated with the Université du Québec en Abitibi-Témiscamingue released a report documenting testimonies from more than 35 First Nations and Inuit women regarding forced sterilization and imposed abortions in Quebec between 1980 and 2019.
+The report documented at least 22 cases of alleged forced sterilization and described the practice as part of a broader pattern of systemic discrimination in health care.

+The Standing Senate Committee on Human Rights later stated that forced and coerced sterilization continued to occur in Canada despite the repeal of earlier eugenics legislation, disproportionately affecting Indigenous women and other marginalized groups.